GuildedAPI/docs/docs/topics/gateway.md

 | transport  | string  | The type of transport           | 'websocket'     |
 | ?teamId \* | string  | The team's socket to connect to | a team ID       |

 \* This is for team-specific events like member and channel updates.
-I have yet to get this to work personally, but it's what the client does.
+In order to receive a team's events, you will need to open a separate connection for it, which you should treat just like the main websocket - heartbeat and all.

 ###### Gateway Headers